CCHSC AmeriCorps Senior 918

-Senior Volunteers will receive:
+All Senior 918 Volunteers will receive:

 The opportunity to make a difference in your community by helping to match volunteers with service opportunities of interest in Cherokee County.